koder77/l1vm/README.md

 	- be simple
 	- be modular
 </pre>

+Here is the [L1VM course](https://midnight-koder.net/blog/l1vm) on my blog.

 In pure console text I/O programs not linked with SDL library, the memory footprint is very low.
 About 10 MB RAM only as shown in the taskmanager by running a minimal test program!